Infineon/mtb-example-psoc6-security/README.md

 5. Clean and build the *proj_btldr_cm0p* project.

-6. Open CYPRESS&trade; Programmer and select the *proj_btldr_cm0p.hex* file along with the following settings:
+6. Open Cypress&trade; Programmer and select the *proj_btldr_cm0p.hex* file along with the following settings:

    1. Select **Program Security Data**.
    2. Set the voltage to 2.5 V (**Note:** This option isn't visible for all BSPs.
 In such cases, set the VTARG jumpers to 2.5 V on the kit.)